onurceri/botla/conductor/tracks/knowledge_base_2_0/spec.md

     - Create a modal or slide-over panel that lists the chunks.
     - Include a search bar in this panel to filter chunks by text content.

-### 3.3.
-Manual Re-Sync
-- **Backend:** Create a new API endpoint `POST /api/v1/sources/{source_id}/refresh` that triggers the ingestion job immediately.
-- **Frontend:** Add a "Sync Now" button to URL/Sitemap sources.
-Handle the "loading" state while the request is queued.

 ## 4. Technical Constraints
 - **Performance:** Chunk retrieval must be paginated (e.g., 20 chunks per page) to avoid overloading the browser or API.
 - **Security:** Ensure users can only inspect chunks for sources belonging to their own chatbots/organization.
 - **Database:** Reuse existing `chatbot_source_chunks` or Qdrant scrolling API.

 ## 5. UI/UX Design
-- **Source List:** Enhance the table row to include "Status", "Last Synced", "Chunk Count", and "Actions" (View Chunks, Sync Now, Delete).
+- **Source List:** Enhance the table row to include "Status", "Last Synced", "Chunk Count", and "Actions" (View Chunks, Delete).
 - **Chunk Inspector Modal:** A clean, scrollable list.
 Each chunk should show the raw text and its associated "Score" (if applicable from a search context) or just the indexed text.

 ## 6. Metrics & Analytics
 - Track how often users open the Chunk Inspector (engagement).
-- Track success/failure rates of Manual Re-syncs.